 In 1674, the Women’s Petition Against Coffee claimed the beverage was turning British men into “useless corpses" and proposed a ban on it for anyone under the age of 60.

-It's named for a chain of nut stores the founder converted into coffee shops.
+The brand is named for a chain of nut stores the founder later converted into coffee shops.
+But the name stuck (no matter how confusing it may have been.)

-Kopi Luwak, the world’s most expensive coffee, earns its pricey distinction thanks to a surprising step in its production: digestion.
+Kopi Luwak, one of the world’s most expensive coffee, earns its pricey distinction thanks to a surprising step in its production: digestion.
 In Indonesia, a wild animal known as the Asian palm civet (a small critter similar to the weasel) cannot resist the bright red coffee cherries that abound, even though they can’t digest the actual coffee beans.
-The beans pass through the civets' systems without being fully digested.
+The beans pass through the civets’ systems without being fully digested.
 At which point, some brave coffee farmer collects the beans from the civets’ droppings, (hopefully) thoroughly washes them, and sells them for up to $600 per pound.

 Though it was hardly what one might described as “action-packed,” it allowed researchers at Cambridge to monitor the coffee situation in the Trojan Room without ever leaving their desks.
 After the webcam portion of the Trojan Room coffee pot experiment was pulled, the pot itself—a non-working Krups ProAroma pot that would normally retail for about $50—was put up for auction on eBay, where it sold for just under $5000.

 Too much of anything can be a bad thing—yes, even your favorite customized coffee beverage.
 A video from AsapSCIENCE determined that it would take 70 cups of coffee to kill a roughly 150-pound person.

 Some officers at the Central Intelligence Agency call it “Stealthy Starbucks,” but employees at the Langley, Virginia, location definitely aren’t your typical Starbucks employees.
 For one, they must undergo extensive background checks and they cannot leave their post without a CIA escort.
 On the positive side: They don’t have to write down or shout out their customers’ names!